WahabLabi/Udacity-FEND-Feed-Reader-Testing/README.md

    * [x] Testing DOM manipulation
    * [x] Asynchronous testing

 This was the fourth project for my [Front End Developer Nanodegree][1] at [Udacity][2].
-Udacity' lessons, resources, code reviews and feedback were invaluable.
+Their lessons, resources, code reviews and feedback were invaluable.

 [1]:https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001
 [2]:https://eu.udacity.com/